IRamNoc/iznes/readme.md

 # Introduction
 Core Persist is a module that contains the form state saving tool.

-Architecture:
-* A module that declares the directive and provides the service to allow easy importing into other modules.
-* The self contained service deals with storing the form data and recovering it.
-* A directive that initialises and registers with the service, automatically recovering the form state.

 # Usage:
 ## 1. Import the `Persist Module`.

-Import the `Persist Module` into your module.
-The component that contains the form that you wish to use the directive with must be declared in that module.
+Import the `Persist Module` into the module your component is declared in.

 ```typescript
 import {PersistModule} from "@setl/core-persist";